 HIV-2 is believed to be endemic in West Africa, though even areas with previously high rates (e.g., Senegal) are seeing HIV-2 being increasingly overtaken by HIV-1 [1].
 Several well-documented cases of HIV-2 infection have been reported in Europeans and among West Africans residing abroad.
 A total of 242 cases meeting the CDC's definition of HIV-2 infection were reported between 1988 and 2010 in the United States, the majority of which were associated with immigration from, travel to, or a sexual partner from West Africa [3].
+Between 2010 and 2017, an additional 198 cases of HIV-2 infection or HIV-1/HIV-2 coinfection were recorded [83].
 Differences in the global spread are attributed to differences in transmissibility and duration of infectiousness [4].

-According to the World Health Organization (WHO), an estimated 37.7 million individuals worldwide were living with HIV by the end of 2020, of whom more than two-thirds (25.4 million) were in the WHO African Region [5].
+According to the World Health Organization (WHO), an estimated 39.9 million individuals worldwide were living with HIV by the end of 2023, of whom 65% were in the WHO African Region [5].
 Northern Africa, the Middle East, and eastern Europe and central Asia (particularly the Russian Federation) have had the fastest growing epidemics-new HIV infections in these regions have approximately doubled in the past 20 years.
-In 2020, an estimated 680,000 people died from HIV-related causes and 1.5 million people acquired HIV infection [5].
+In 2023, an estimated 630,000 people died from HIV-related causes and 1.3 million people acquired HIV infection [5].
 It is important to note that despite increases in certain geographic areas and demographic groups, overall, the rate of new infections was declining prior to the COVID-19 pandemic.

 Service disruptions during COVID-19 have slowed the pace of public health response to HIV, raising concern that increasing HIV infections and excess HIV-related deaths may erode the progress made in sub-Saharan Africa [5].

 Beginning in 2003, the U.S. government has worked to fight the disease in Africa, partially through the implementation of the President's Emergency Plan for AIDS Relief (PEPFAR) [6].
 PEPFAR was reauthorized in 2008, with a total of \$48 billion in funds over the following five years and expansion to address additional health issues, including malaria, tuberculosis, maternal health, and clean water [7].
-This was extended to 2018 with the PEPFAR Stewardship and Oversight Act of 2013 [8].
+PEPFAR has been reauthorized three times, most recently in March 2024 [8].